corenova/kos/doc/cluster.md

 when generating the client-side web application.

-The `url` and the `simple-websocket` modules are needed by the [hive](../persona/hive.md) persona in order to perform reactions for establishing `WebSocket` connections.
+The `url` and the `simple-websocket` modules are needed by the [hive](../reactor/hive.md) reactor in order to perform reactions for establishing `WebSocket` connections.

-In the future, we can introduce a new persona using a web service (such as [unpkg](https://unpkg.com)) to enable dynamic module dependency resolution within the web client browser.
-Volunteers are welcome for contributing such persona. :-)
+In the future, we can introduce a new reactor using a web service (such as [unpkg](https://unpkg.com)) to enable dynamic module dependency resolution within the web client browser.
+Volunteers are welcome for contributing such reactor. :-)

 #### Feeding `hive/connect` token